LIFE IN TUDOR ENGLAND

 There were no female actors in Tudor Times.
 Boys played women's parts.
 Plays were usually held during the day because of the difficulty of lighting a stage.

 Meanwhile Tudor children played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew's fair in London).
 They also played cup and ball (a wooden ball with a wooden cup on the end of handle.
 You had to swing the handle and try and catch the ball in the cup).

 Tudor boys usually went to a kind of nursery school called a 'petty school' first then moved onto grammar school when they were about seven.
 The school day began at 6 am in summer and 7 am in winter (people went to bed early and got up early in those days).
 Lunch was from 11 am to 1 pm.
 School finished at about 5pm.
 Boys went to school 6 days a week and there were few holidays.

-Discipline in Tudor schools was savage.
-The teacher often had a stick with birch twigs attached to it.
-Boys were hit with the birch twigs on their bare buttocks.
+Discipline in Tudor schools was harsh.
+The teacher often had a stick with birch twigs attached to it for hitting boys.

 Of course many boys did not go to school at all.
 If they were lucky they might get a 7-year apprenticeship and learn a trade.
 Some craftsmen could read and write but few labourers could.